icons8/lunacy-docs/docs/tools.md

 ![Component tool](public/rn5_9-symbtool.png)

-* To draw a placeholder component just select the Сomponent tool and drag over the required area.
+* To draw a placeholder component just select the Component tool and drag over the required area.
 Placeholder components appear as pink rectangles with the question mark.

 ![Placeholder components](public/rn5_9-symbtool2.png)